 - Class I directors Messrs.
-Goettner and Stang's current terms will expire at the Annual Meeting, and they are standing for election at this annual meeting for terms that will expire at the annual meeting of stockholders to be held in 2019; - Class II directors Messrs.
-Mann and Wei's terms will expire at the annual meeting of stockholders to be held in 2017; and - Class III directors Messrs.
+Goettner and Stang's terms will expire at the annual meeting of stockholders to be held in 2019; - Class II directors Ms. Butenhoff and Mr. Mann's current terms will expire at the Annual Meeting, and they are standing for election at this annual meeting for terms that will expire at the annual meeting of stockholders to be held in 2020; and - Class III directors Messrs.
 Galligan and Pearce, and Ms. Davis' terms will expire at the annual meeting of stockholders to be held in 2018.